-10. Before treating of the application of the Notes of the Church, it will be necessary to introduce another distinction as to the Notes of the Church, and to explain it the Protestant theory of the Church's Notes.
+10. Before treating of the application of the Notes of the Church, it will be necessary to introduce another distinction as to the Notes of the Church, and to explain it and also to notice the Protestant theory of the Church's Notes.
 Notes are either positive or negative.